 Your appointment may follow this general format:

-What is included will be dependent on whether you are seeing a geneticist or a genetic associate.
+What is included will be dependent on whether you are seeing a geneticist or a genetic consellor.

 It is helpful if you can bring:

-Sometimes we offer to take blood for testing on the same day as your appointment or we may ask you to further consider whether or not you want a genetic test, perhaps involving your family in your decision-making.
+If publically funded genetic testing is appropriate for you/ your relatives, it may be possible to take blood for testing on the same day as your appointment.
+In certain circumstances, we may ask you to further consider whether or not you would like to have a genetic test, perhaps encourage you to include your family in your decision-making.

 At the end of the appointment we will agree on a plan for follow-up for you and your family, and decide whether or not you need another appointment.
 We will write a summary letter to you and your doctor about what we have discussed.

 Your personal details

 Please be aware that we will keep some of your details and details on your family/whānau on a computer database.
 If you have any concerns about this please let us know.

 The details that you give us will be treated in strict confidence, even within your family unless we are legally obligated to share this information.